 What is the Quantity Theory of Money?

-The Quantity Theory of Money refers to the idea that the quantity of money available (money supply) grows at the same rate as price levels do in the long-run.
-When interest rates fall or taxes decrease and the access to money becomes less restricted, consumers will become less sensitive to price changes and thus will have a higher propensity to consume.
+The Quantity Theory of Money refers to the idea that the quantity of money available (money supply) grows at the same rate as price levels do in the long run.
+When interest rates fall or taxes decrease and the access to money becomes less restricted, consumers become less sensitive to price changes and, thus, will have a higher propensity to consume.
 As a result, the aggregate demand curve will shift right, thus shifting up the equilibrium price level.

 To better understand the Quantity Theory of Money, we can use the Exchange Equation.
 The equation enables economists to model the relationship between money supply and price levels.
 The exchange equation is: